 In order to prepare the baptism certificate, 3 documents will be required:

 The Baptism certificate of the Godparent (who must be an Orthodox Christian, and Church canons state there can be only one Godparent).

 The birth certificate of the child that is to be baptised.

-If available the Archdiocesan marriage certificate of the child’s parents (in order to keep spelling of names uniform).
+If available the Archdiocesan marriage certificate of the child’s parents and current address (in order to keep spelling of names uniform).

 These documents can be emailed to firstname.lastname@example.org or delivered to the Church in person.

 What is the minimum age a child can be baptised?